-Expected Outcomes: Hazard analysts are able to receive, confirm, request, and analyze information about a reported chemical accident or incident (CAI) to support development of accurate and timely hazard assessments and predictions throughout the course of the event and to archive data for reference and subsequent use.
+Expected Outcomes: Hazard analysts are able to receive, confirm, request, and analyze information about a reported CIM to support development of accurate and timely hazard assessments and predictions throughout the course of the event and to archive data for reference and subsequent use.

-- 1. Receive and confirm initial reports about the CAI. - 2.
-Request additional information from the CAI site to make an accurate initial hazard prediction. - 3.
-Collect other information to characterize the CAI (e.g., off-site meteorological information and readings from air-monitoring devices). - 4.
+- 1. Receive and confirm initial reports about the CIM. - 2.
+Request additional information from the CIM site to make an accurate initial hazard prediction. - 3.
+Collect other information to characterize the CIM (e.g., off-site meteorological information and readings from air-monitoring devices). - 4.
 Collect information about other hazards of concern (e.g., fire, explosives, other hazardous materials). - 5.
 Continuously review collected data to support the hazard analysis.
 Request the additional information as required. - 6.
 Continuously monitor meteorology changes or new information about the event to change or refine the hazard analysis. - 7.
 Archive all data in formats that allow for quick retrieval and subsequent analysis, investigation, and official reports.

-- DA Directive 2013-03, Chemical Accident or Incident Response and Assistance, ENCL1 (April 4, 2013) - Installation CAIRA Plan and supporting agreements and procedures
+- Directive 2013-03, Chemical Accident or Incident Response and Assistance, ENCL1 (April 4, 2013) - Installation CIMRA plans and supporting agreements and procedures